Lets Get Specific: What We Do For Your Feet

 General and Diabetic Foot Care: How We Care For You

 For a sore tooth, you see a dentist.
 Eyesight going bad?
 You visit an eye doctor.
-The logical person to consult when you have problems with your feet and ankles is a foot specialist like Ottawa Foot Practice in Ontario.
+The logical person to consult when you have problems with your feet and ankles is a foot specialist like Ottawa Foot Clinic in Ontario.
 With specialized training and years of experience seeing every type of foot condition, we offer a wide array of services for general foot care as well as the special care needed if you have a condition like diabetes.

 We Begin with a Comprehensive Foot Exam